Raja Shehadeh: Legal and literary career

 In 1979, Shehadeh co-founded the human rights organization Al-Haq, which is the Palestinian affiliate of the International Commission of Jurists.
 He has written several books on international law, human rights and the Middle East.
 Al-Haq was one of the first human rights organizations in the Arab world.
-It was a co-recipients of the Carter-Menil Human Rights Prize in 1989, and of the Geuzenpenning in 2009.
+It was a co-recipient of the Carter-Menil Human Rights Prize in 1989, and it received the Geuzenpenning in 2009.

-During the early 1990s, Raja Shehadeh served as one of three legal advisers to the Palestinian Steering Committee, which guided the official delegation in the U.S.-led peace talks following the Madrid Conference.
+During the early 1990s, Shehadeh served as one of three legal advisers to the Palestinian Steering Committee, which guided the official delegation in the U.S.-led peace talks following the Madrid Conference of 1991.
 Shehadeh played a key role in shaping the delegation’s legal approach.
 However, the Israeli team barred Shehadeh from directly participating in the negotiations, citing his status as an East Jerusalem resident.
 Faced with this exclusion and a growing sense that legal arguments were being sidelined by both the Israelis and the Americans, Shehadeh ultimately resigned.
-He later explained that he saw “no role for a legal adviser, or indeed legal strategies”.
+He later explained that he saw "no role for a legal adviser, or indeed legal strategies".